| | Meatpaper four

 a canvas bag, and a little before you find the ale has been

 working, put the bag and ale together in a vessel.
+In a week or nine days bottle it up, fill

 the bottle just above the neck and give it the same time to